 Roasted Garlic and Rosemary Cloverleaf Rolls are pretty and delicious rolls to add to your dinner menu!

 Make these Roasted Garlic and Rosemary Cloverleaf Rolls early in the day, and then heat them up a little bit when it’s time for serving.
 They do take a bit of time to make, but they’re totally worth the effort.
 These are buttery, pull-apart rolls.
 Everyone loves them!
-The recipe makes 12 rolls, but this recipe can easily be doubled to make 24.
+The recipe makes 12 rolls, but can easily be doubled to make 24.

 How to make Roasted Garlic and Rosemary Cloverleaf Rolls: